Dousia/Software-Engineering/README.md

 # Campus Appointment System
 It is a repository of my homework of software engineering course.
+The system is based on Django and Vue, and Element-ui is adopted to code for the front page.

 Let's go!!!!!!!!